jsr6720/jsr6720.github.io/_posts/2015-08-28-the-american-revolution.md

 ## My Review 4/5

 Good history of the revolutionary war with emphasis on the Britain side of things.
-How after the French and Indian War Britain was wary of taming Americans who now had battle experience.<br/><br/>Good history of the revolutionary war with emphasis on the Britain side of things.
+How after the French and Indian War Britain was wary of taming Americans who now had battle experience.

+Good history of the revolutionary war with emphasis on the Britain side of things.
 Final summary of how the war ended.
 Good lecture series.

 ### Date Read
 2015/08/28